codyph/memoryCardGame/README.md

 # Memory Shmemory
-Check the website out [here](https://memory-shmemory-game.vercel.app/game)!
+Check the website out [here](https://memory-shmemory-game.vercel.app/game)! \
+\
+Sadly, I only found out after deploying that the ColorAPI is an HTTP site.
+In other words, any HTTPS site, which is any secure site, will block its request unless otherwise directed.
+This is a good thing to know for future reference!

 ## Example Images in Web View
 ### Home Screen